 A bandit is often shrouded in mystery and leaves those around them wondering what just happened.
-For masked luchador, Bandido his eleven-year career has seen him build a name for himself in Mexico.
-His families origins in wrestling date back three generations.
+For masked luchador Bandido, his eleven-year career has seen him build a name for himself in Mexico.
+His family’s origins in wrestling date back three generations.

-Both Bandido’s great grandfather (El Hungaro), which translated to ‘The Hungarian’, and his grandfather (Tony Areliano) both competed before him.
+Both Bandido’s great-grandfather (El Hungaro), which translated to ‘The Hungarian’, and his grandfather (Tony Areliano) competed before him.
 His cousin Magia Blanca also competes, and it’s currently for the CMLL promotion.

 Bandido’s career began like any other wrestlers that is trying to find themselves.
 In Bandido’s case, it was about identity.
 He initially competed using the names ‘Magnifico II’ and “Cielito”.